The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Wrong sequence: Hire strategic lead → Try to transfer decisions → Strategic lead uncertain → Routes everything to founder → Extraction fails

-Right sequence: Install protocols → Team makes 90% decisions → Promote strategic lead → Strategic lead manages operational system → Extraction succeeds
+Right sequence: Install protocols → Team makes 90% of decisions → Promote strategic lead → Strategic lead manages operational system → Extraction succeeds

 The build: